Guiding Your Business in an Economic Recession

 Lastly, and perhaps most importantly, employees need to feel valued and needed.
 Their work should challenge them, use their capabilities, and increase their knowledge.
 Encourage everyone to contribute to generating new ideas and problem-solving.
 After all, they know your clients best and may have the best insight into market needs.

 Fostering productivity through incentives like bonuses or sales percentages can help motivate your team.
 Honest dialogue is also key.
 Employees will respect you and put forth more effort when they know where the company is and how their role can help the company stay afloat and continue moving forward.
 Employees are your small business’s most important asset.

 One of the best ways to keep employees productive during slower times is to invest in training.
-Especially low-cost, group instruction, skill broadening can be very effective.
+Especially low-cost, group instruction, and skill broadening can be very effective.
 Meet with your team regularly to exchange ideas on boosting productivity.
 Create an incentive for good suggestions and foster a spirit of team unitedness.

-Small businesses who implement the strategies above will be in a better position to weather the storm and primed to seize emerging opportunities.
+Small businesses that implement the strategies above will be in a better position to weather the storm and are primed to seize emerging opportunities.
 Develop a strategic plan with specific goals to help keep your business on target as the economic condition changes.
 While there is no fool-proof method, these strategies can help your business survive an economic recession and perhaps profit from it.